Behavior first

 NullCS studies how players behave inside real encounters.
 The emphasis is on measurable structure around timing, visibility, movement pressure, and shot process.

-Blatant aimbot or spinbot footage is usually the easy case.
-The more important challenge is lower-visibility aim assist, recoil assist, and information advantage that does not scream on first glance.
+Obvious abuse is usually the easy case.
+The more important challenge is lower-visibility irregular behavior that can sit close to strong legitimate play on first glance.

 The first three numbers are not cheat probabilities.
 They summarize how loud the strongest player signal looks inside each benchmark slice.
 Median top-ranked signal means: for each demo, take the highest-ranked player in the lobby, then look at the middle value across that group of demos.